blakegarretson/essentials/main.md

 - [darktable](https://www.darktable.org/): If you work with raw photo files or want to get the most out of your photos, a non-destructive post-production software like darktable is essential.
 This is your digital darkroom.
 This isn’t about “photoshopping” a picture; instead it’s all about exposure, tone mappers, color calibration, sharpening, lens correction, noise reduction, etc. The batch processing toolset is robust and well-rounded, although the learning curve is steep and may not be appropriate for casual users. [✽](#copy:brew install --cask darktable)
     - If the darktable workflow doesn’t work for you, you may want to try [RawTherapee](https://www.rawtherapee.com/) because it does some tasks easier or at least differently.
 While the overall toolset doesn’t compare to darktable, all the essentials and more are here. [✽](#copy:brew install --cask rawtherapee)

+### Honorable Mention

+- [RapidRAW](https://getrapidraw.com) is the latest RAW editor to hit the scene.
+The interface is outstanding and the workflow is intuitive.
+Some of the editing tools in RapidRAW feel almost too simplified, but RapidRAW’s AI tools for removing objects and other tasks are incredibly easy to use.
+The results are on par (or nearly on par) with darktable in most respects, and it is getting better with every release.
+The only reason this isn’t my first choice is because it is so new and it is changing so quickly, I want to see if it has longevity before I invest too much energy in converting my workflow entirely.

 ## Photo Management

 - [digiKam](https://www.digikam.org) is a great way to organize your photo collection, download photos from your camera or SD card, and cull large collections of photos.
 It has facial recognition if you need to find pictures of certain people, and it will also export directly to some cloud storage services and even websites like iNaturalist.
 While it does offer a decent array of editing tools and batch processing options, it falls short of apps like darktable, and I really only recommend digiKam for managing your photo library. [✽](#copy:brew install --cask digikam)